rashmiKumari03/Shipment-Price-Prediction/README.md

 #### 🎯**Problem Statement**

 The supply chain analytics market is growing at an expected Compound Annual Growth Rate (CAGR) of 17.3% from 2019 to 2024, reflecting the increasing need for accurate predictive models in supply chain management.
 Logistics companies need the ability to predict shipment prices with a high degree of certainty in order to optimize their pricing strategies, reduce costs, and enhance service levels.
-This project aims to predict shipment prices based on available factors such as weight, distance, delivery deadlines, mode of transport, and other key logistics variables.
+This project aims to predict shipment prices based on available factors such as weight, delivery deadlines, mode of transport, and other key logistics variables.

 #### 🎯**Approach**